Udbhav748/fintech-complaint-classification-lstm-distilbert/project_plan.md

 > LR scheduling, early stopping, and longer `max_length` are treated as a single optimization-and-context stage.
 Scheduling and stopping interact by design — a schedule alters when the stopping criterion fires. `max_length` is bundled here because the time budget does not allow a standalone row.
 The individual contribution of `max_length` cannot be isolated from this experiment.
 This is stated as a limitation, not hidden.

+### 8.1 D0 vs M4 — Unequal Context

+`max_len=256` for D0 was not specified in the original plan and was set by the Stage 1 audit so that the headline comparison holds the *nominal* window constant.
+It does not hold the *effective* window constant.
+WordPiece produces a median 1.26× more tokens than the Keras tokenizer on this text, so at 256 tokens M4 reads 74.6% of all corpus tokens while D0 reads 64.9% of its own.

+D0 is therefore handicapped on context.
+If D0 still beats M4 the conclusion is only stronger; if it loses narrowly, this asymmetry is the first thing to check before concluding anything about model families.
+Reported wherever D0 vs M4 is reported.

 ---

 ## 9. Pipeline Stages

-1. **Data audit** — `XXXX` redaction check, dedupe, length percentiles under both tokenizers, vocab coverage curve, class balance → locks `data_config`
+1. **Data audit** — ✅ complete (`notebooks/01_eda.ipynb`, `configs/data_config.json`). `XXXX` redaction check, dedupe, near-duplicate measurement, length percentiles under both tokenizers, vocab coverage curve, class balance.
+Findings in §14.3
 2. **Reference baseline** — TF-IDF + Logistic Regression, CPU, off-quota.
 Answers whether sequence modeling beats bag-of-words on this task.
 Auxiliary only: it is never labeled M0 and is not one of the 6 configurations
 3. **M0 × 3 seeds** → inspect σ before proceeding.
 If σ > 0.8 F1 points, most ladder deltas are unresolvable and that is addressed before continuing
 4. **M1 → M4** sequentially, one rung at a time